Crosscut Post Earrings

 These earrings honor that relationship and beauty.
 Made entirely by hand from reclaimed sterling silver, each earring is as unique as an individual tree.
 The earrings are approximately 9/32 inch in diameter (that’s just less than 3/8”) with 3/8” long posts.

 All jewelry is handmade from a minimum of 50% reclaimed materials.
-Because of the nature of handmade objects, the item you receive will vary slightly from the photograph.Read April Hale’s bio here
+Due to the nature of handmade objects, the item you receive will vary slightly from the photograph.Read April Hale’s bio here